Diogo Bessa

-José Diogo Bessa Rocha Ferreira (born 16 January 1999) is a Portuguese professional footballer as a left back.
+José Diogo Bessa Rocha Ferreira (born 16 January 1999) is a Portuguese professional footballer who plays as a left-back for Campeonato de Portugal club Vilaverdense.

 Club career

-He made his LigaPro debut for FC Porto B on 19 April 2019 in a game against Sporting Covilhã.
+Bessa made his LigaPro debut for FC Porto B on 19 April 2019 in a game against Sporting Covilhã.

 On 31 August 2021, he joined Spanish fourth-tier club La Nucía.

+On 5 December 2023, Bessa moved to the Czech Republic, joining third-division side Znojmo.

+On 21 January 2025, Bessa returned to Portugal, signing for Campeonato de Portugal club SC Pombal.
+One year later, he joined Vilaverdense, of the same division.